Stanford Cardinal football statistical leaders

 The Stanford Cardinal football statistical leaders are individual statistical leaders of the Stanford Cardinal football program in various categories, including passing, rushing, receiving, total offense, all-purpose yardage, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Cardinal represent Stanford University in the NCAA's Pac-12 Conference.
+Since the 2024 season, the Cardinal has represented Stanford University in the NCAA Division I FBS Atlantic Coast Conference.

 Although Stanford began competing in intercollegiate football in 1891, the school's official record book generally does not lists players from before the 1940s, as records from before this year are often incomplete and inconsistent.

 These lists are dominated by more recent players for several reasons: